Patios in Spain - An architectural approach for travelers

 Houses in Pompeii (Italy)

-These model was also used in Roman houses in the north of Africa, and that’s the route that took the moors to arrive in Spain.
+This model was also used in Roman houses in the north of Africa, and that’s the route that the Moors took to arrive in Spain.
 Their domination was a little longer than the Romans’ and it had a bigger influence on Spanish architecture.
-As the Quran doesn’t allow the representation of humans or animals, there were no statues, but a rich decoration with vegetal or geometric motifs.
+As the Quran doesn’t allow the representation of humans or animals, there were no statues, but rich decoration with vegetal or geometric motifs.

 The model was also exported to then Spanish domains, like Latin America, where colonial houses are also organized around patios.
 So these types of patios in Spain can also be found outside of Spain.